AmadeusITGroup/python-ptypes/doc/storage.rst

       ...     def populateSchema(self):
       ...         print('Creating an improved schema...')
       ...         class Root(self.schema.Structure):
-      ...             name = self.schema.String
+      ...             name = self.schema.ByteString
       ...             age = self.schema.Int
       ...             weight = self.schema.Float
       >>> p = MyStorage(mmapFileName, fileSize=1, stringRegistrySize=32)

 Oops, we expected a message ``Creating an improved schema...``, why didn't we get it?
 Because the file under the storage has already been created and properly initialized (with the useless version of ``Root``.)
 The :meth:`~ptypes.storage.Storage.populateSchema()` method is only called once on a file.
 On subsequent attachment attempts the schema is read back from the storage.